 Instructions

-- Grate the cheeses, keeping aside 40 grams of the cheddar to place on top of the scones before baking.60 grams parmesan, 100 grams cheddar
+- Grate the cheeses, keeping aside 40 grams of the cheddar to place on top of the scones before baking.50 grams parmesan, 100 grams cheddar

-- Whisk together the flour, baking powder, salt, mustard, cayenne pepper and paprika.
+- In a large bowl whisk together the flour, baking powder, salt, mustard, cayenne pepper, and paprika.
 Grate the butter or cut it into small blocks.
-Rub the butter into the flour until it resembles fine breadcrumbs.
-Add the cheeses into the flour, and mix through with your fingers until well distributed.300 grams plain flour, 4 teaspoons baking powder, 60 grams butter, 60 grams parmesan, ½ teaspoon mustard powder, ½ teaspoon cayenne pepper, 1 teaspoon paprika, ¼ - ½ teaspoon of table salt, 100 grams cheddar
+Rub the butter into the dry ingredients until it resembles fine breadcrumbs with some small pieces of butter scattered throughout the flour (or work the butter into the flour using a pastry cutter).
+Add the grated cheese into the flour, and mix through with your fingers until well distributed.310 grams plain flour, 3 teaspoons baking powder, 60 grams butter, 50 grams parmesan, ½ teaspoon mustard powder, ½ teaspoon cayenne pepper, 1 teaspoon paprika, ¼ - ½ teaspoon of table salt, 100 grams cheddar

 - Pour the milk into the flour mixture, using a fork, stir to make a rough dough.200 mL milk

-- Lightly flour a dough board or kitchen counter.
-Place the dough in the middle of the floured surface and bring the dough together into a rectangle.
-Using a knife or bench scraper, cut the dough into thirds and fold the outer edges on the middle section.
-Press down using your hands or a rolling pin until the dough is about 3cm thick.
-Repeat the process twice more.
-This laminates the dough.
+- Place the cheese scone dough onto a lightly floured surface.
+Press the dough into a rectangle.
+Then using a sharp knife or a bench scraper, cut the dough into thirds and fold the outer edges onto the middle section.
+Press down using your hands or a rolling pin until the dough is about an inch or 3 cm thick.
+Repeat this twice.

 - Either using a cookie cutter or knife cut 6 to 8 large scones.
 If using a round cookie cutter, bring together the left-over dough, by kneading the dough together and forming a disk or square to cut out additional scones.
 Try to work with the dough as little as possible.

-- Using a pastry brush, brush the tops of the scones with the milk and sprinkle the leftover cheddar over the tops of the scones.3 tablespoons milk
+- Place the cut scones on the lined baking sheet.
+Using a pastry brush, brush the tops of the scones with the milk and sprinkle the leftover cheddar over the tops of the scones.3 tablespoons milk

 - Bake for approximately 15 minutes.
 The scones would have risen, and be golden brown in colour.
 Remove from the oven and place on a wire cooling rack to cool down slightly before serving warm with butter.